Completing Your Program

 The master's thesis requirement will not be considered fulfilled, nor will the thesis be published through the University Archives, until the Certification of Master’s Thesis Acceptance Form is submitted to GSAS.

 The signed and completed form must reach GSAS by the submission deadline listed in the Academic Calendar.
-Questions about submitting the master’s thesis or formatting guidelines should be addressed to Meghan Peck (email@example.com), Associate Director of Academic Services.
+Questions about submitting the master’s thesis or formatting guidelines should be addressed to Emily Goldberg at firstname.lastname@example.org.

 Dissertation and Thesis Completion Workshops

 GSAS offers two workshops each semester: one for expected Master’s degree recipients and one for expected PhD degree recipients.
 These sessions offer an overview of the procedures and guidelines for dissertation and thesis submission.
 Workshop dates will be announced in the GSAS e-newsletter Highlights or by email, and registration is required.
-Contact Meghan Peck (firstname.lastname@example.org) with questions.
+Contact Emily Goldberg at email@example.com with questions.

 Qualifying Exams and Language Requirements